What is the HOME study?

 This project will link existing homeless accommodation and NHS health data to provide evidence for improvements in accommodation and health services.

-The study is being run by the organisations whose logos are shown in the image.
+The study is being run by a group of organisations whose logos are shown in the image.
+This includes UKHSA, University College London, Homeless Link and Expert Focus.

 How will your data be used?

 • If you have been in contact with any homelessness services your personal information (name, date of birth) may be used to undertake this linkage.
-As soon as the data has been linked, anything that identifies you will be destroyed so that no person can be identified.
+As soon as UKHSA has linked the data, anything that identifies you will be destroyed so that no person can be identified.
 Only at that point will this anonymised housing and health data (such as hospital admissions) be analysed.

 • The use of your data in this way is legally covered by a Confidentiality Advisory Group (CAG) approval in accordance with section 251 of the NHS Act 2006.